nebulastream/nebulastream/docs/design/20240927_QueryManager.md

 holds a strong reference to all its successors.
 Additionally, each `RunningQueryPlanNode` (Node in the DAG) holds a reference to the `RunningQueryPlans` destruction callback.

+The constructor of the `RunningQueryPlanNode` emits `StartPipeline` tasks to the `Task Queue`.
+Worker threads asynchronously pick up and handle these `StartPipeline` tasks.
-During construction of the `RunningQueryPlanNodes`, `StartPipeline` tasks will be emitted to the `Task Queue`, which are asynchronously handled by other working threads.
-Each `StartPipeline` task will call the `ExecutablePipelineStages` `start` method.
-Each `StartPipeline` tasks carries a `CallbackRef` for the `PipelineSetupCallback`.
-Once all `StartPipeline` tasks have been handled, the `PipelineSetupCallback` starts all sources and triggers the `onRunning` event on the registered QueryLifeCycleListener.
+Each `StartPipeline` task calls the `start` method of the `ExecutablePipelineStage`.
+Each `StartPipeline` task carries a `CallbackRef` for the `PipelineSetupCallback`.
+Once the worker threads handled all `StartPipeline` tasks, the `PipelineSetupCallback` starts all sources and triggers the `onRunning` event on the registered QueryLifeCycleListener.
 The query is now running.

 ```mermaid
 classDiagram